Yamansain22/regrip-task-backend/README.md

 # Task Management API

-This project is a backend Task Management API developed as part of the Regrip assignment.
-It provides OTP-based authentication, JWT authorization, and task management functionality with proper security and documentation.
+This project is a backend Task Management API developed for the Regrip assignment.
+It implements OTP-based authentication, JWT authorization, and secure task management operations using a structured and modular architecture.

-The application is built using Node.js, Express, MySQL, and deployed on Render.
+The application is built using Node.js, Express.js, and MySQL, and is deployed on Render.

 ---

 ## Project Overview

-The API allows users to:
+The system allows users to authenticate using email OTP and manage their personal tasks securely.
+All task routes are protected using JWT-based authentication.

-* Register/Login using email OTP
+Key capabilities:

-* Receive JWT access and refresh tokens
+* Email-based OTP authentication
-* Create, update, delete and view tasks
+* JWT access and refresh token generation
-* Access protected routes securely
+* Secure CRUD operations for tasks
-* Prevent abuse using rate limiting
+* Rate limiting to prevent abuse
-* Explore API documentation using Swagger UI
+* Structured API documentation using Swagger

-The system follows a clean and modular folder structure.
+* Environment-based configuration

 ---